 Roxanne works with the public health team so is in tune with the medical field.
 She concentrates on her family and the health of others.

 My journey started on February 24, 2017, the day they diagnosed me with breast cancer.
 I was 53.
 Doctors discovered my cancer during my annual mammogram.
 Not once since being diagnosed has my lump ever been felt at my medical appointments.
 It was close to the surface, but I couldn’t feel it.
 My cancer would not have been found if it were not for my annual mammogram.
 I cannot stress enough how important regular check-ups can be.

 Taking a deep breath, she said, “It was Stage 2A in one breast.
-It was a HER@-positive breast cancer which was more aggressive than other types.
+It was a [email protected] breast cancer which was more aggressive than other types.
 They followed the diagnosis with six rounds of chemotherapy, a lumpectomy and 25 treatments of radiation I finished in May.
 I had a regime of Herceptin IV’s every 21 days for a year, which tells the cancer not to come back.
 I will take a daily dose of Anastrozole for 5 years.
 Then my treatment will be complete.

 “I was so very fortunate to wear a ‘cold cap’ during my chemotherapy.
 This therapy allowed me to keep my hair.
 This was such a huge blessing for me, but especially for my family.
 I tolerated my treatments well, the medical advancements in therapy and medications are astonishing.”

 Roxanne explained that she wore the cap for about seven hours each time, including an hour before treatment and three hours after treatment.
 The cap was hooked to an air conditioning machine that kept the head temperature at 32 degrees.
 The chairs where she sat had heaters, she had plenty of blankets and she learned to wear sweatshirts.